prakhar531/System-Design/High Level Design/Database/Basics.md

 ### **Consistency**

-This means that integrity constraints must be maintained so that the database is consistent before and after the transaction.
+This means that **integrity constraints must be maintained so that the database is consistent before and after the transaction**.
 It refers to the correctness of a database.
 Referring to the example above, the total amount before and after the transaction must be maintained.
 Total **before T** occurs = **500 + 200 = 700**.
 Total **after T occurs** = **400 + 300 = 700**.
 Therefore, the database is **consistent**.
 Inconsistency occurs if **T1** completes but **T2** fails.
 As a result, T is incomplete.

 ### **Isolation**

-This property ensures that multiple transactions can occur concurrently without leading to the inconsistency of the database state.
+This property **ensures that multiple transactions can occur concurrently without leading to the inconsistency** of the database state.
 Transactions occur independently without interference.
 Changes occurring in a particular transaction will not be visible to any other transaction until that particular change in that transaction is written to memory or has been committed.
 This property ensures that the execution of transactions concurrently will result in a state that is equivalent to a state achieved if these were executed serially in some order.

 Let **X = 500**, **Y = 500**.
 Consider two transactions **T** and **T'**.